-My work so far has focused on an examination of music’s cultural, personal, and interpersonal significance in the last two centuries.
+His work focuses on an examination of music’s cultural, personal, and interpersonal significance in the last two centuries.
 It draws extensively on philosophical, cultural, and social theory and the explanatory resources of music theory.
-From the start my work has engaged particularly with the philosophy of Martin Heidegger.
-More recently, this has been supplemented by critiques of the sexual, political, and economic subject – particularly the work of Karl Marx, Judith Butler, Alain Badiou, and Slavoj Žižek – and an explicitly Leftist perspective, all of which have become increasingly important.
-There is always a musical focus, which so far has been a broadly defined modernism, including twentieth-century symphonic music and opera in Britain (particularly Elgar, Walton, Britten, and Vaughan Williams), and the operas of Wagner and Strauss.
+From the start his work engaged particularly with the philosophy of Martin Heidegger and Theodor W. Adorno.
+Later, this was supplemented by psychoanalysis (especially Lacan and Freud), critiques of the sexual, political, and economic subject (particularly the work of Alain Badiou, Karl Marx, and Slavoj Žižek), and an explicitly Leftist perspective.
+There was always a musical focus on art music of the modern period, including twentieth-century symphonic music and opera in Britain (particularly Elgar, Walton, Britten, and Vaughan Williams), and the operas of Wagner, Strauss, and Berlioz.

-I became a Fellow of the Higher Education Academy in 2008.
-My teaching at Royal Holloway has included courses in theory and analysis at undergraduate and postgraduate levels (‘Analyzing Western Art Music’ for second years, ‘Special Study: Theory and Analysis’ for third years, and the MMus course ‘Techniques of Theory and Analysis’), a module in early nineteenth-century music for the first-year ‘History of Music I’, another on late nineteenth-century music for the second-year ‘History of Music II’, optional second- and third-year undergraduate courses on Elgar and Wagner’s Ring, and the compulsory MMus course, ‘Skills in Advanced Musical Studies’.
-I also convene the courses in theory and analysis dissertations for third-year undergraduates and MMus students.
+Professor Harper-Scott became a Fellow of the Higher Education Academy in 2008.
+His teaching at Royal Holloway included courses in theory and analysis at undergraduate and postgraduate levels (‘Analysing Western Art Music’ – a course of Schenkerian analysis – for second years, ‘Special Study: Theory and Analysis’ for third years, and the MMus course ‘Techniques of Theory and Analysis’), a module in early nineteenth-century music for the first-year ‘History of Music I’, another on late nineteenth-century music for the second-year ‘History of Music II’, optional second- and third-year undergraduate courses on Adorno’s Philosophy of Music, Elgar, Wagner’s Ring, and Britten’s operas, and the compulsory MMus course, ‘Skills in Advanced Musical Studies’.
+He also convened the courses in theory and analysis dissertations for third-year undergraduates and MMus students.